uttom-akash/vector-xlite/embedded/README.md

 ### Collections

-A collection combines a vector index with a payload table:
+A collection combines a vector index with a payload table.

+#### Creating Collections

 ```rust
 let config = CollectionConfigBuilder::default()